Decaturish updates editorial and ethics policies to better serve community

 The biggest change under the new policies will be in how we handle crime and public safety coverage.
 This coverage is not going away, but we will be more discerning in what we choose to publish.
 If we write about a specific crime, we will only do so if we intend to follow any arrests on their journey through the court system.
 That means run-of-the-mill crime stories, like burglaries, thefts, DUIs and the like, won’t receive the same level of coverage.
-These will be handled as crime trends stories in the future, but there will not be a focus on individual cases unless they involve a prominent public figure or elected official.
+These will be handled as crime trends stories in the future, but there will not be a focus on individual cases unless they involve a felony, a prominent public figure, or an elected official.

 That’s not to say we won’t accept and review crime tips.
 We definitely still need those (they can be sent to email@example.com).
 But we will be handling them differently.

 The new policies also will address how the editor and publisher, Dan Whisenhunt, will handle conflicts involving his business interests.
 In the past, whenever an investigative story involved an advertiser, that story was assigned to another reporter.
 The new policy codifies this and also makes clear that when publishing a story from an advertiser, we will acknowledge their support of our publication if the story is written by the publisher.
 When the situation warrants, we will assign the story to another reporter to avoid any potential conflicts.